Business

 To support the transition from traditional petrol engines to electric mobility, Mohamed Shaheen, KSA and Yemen cluster president at Schneider Electric, believes a strong energy management infrastructure is essential.

-The EVlink smart charger launched in the region last year is just one of many next-generation products that will help build a more sustainable energy matrix for the future, he told.
+The EVlink smart charger launched in the region last year is just one of many next-generation products that will help build a more sustainable energy matrix for the future, he said.

 According to Shaheen, although the cost of an eco-friendly vehicle is markedly lower today than before, simply increasing the number of EVs on the road will not be enough to reduce emissions.

-“A smart and sustainable charging experience that can monitor, manage and eventually limit the use of EV charging devices with the aim of optimizing energy consumption can help EVs become even cleaner,” he said.
+“A smart and sustainable charging experience that can monitor, manage and eventually limit the use of EV charging devices to optimize energy consumption can help EVs become even cleaner,” he said.

 According to Boston-based Energy Sage, charging an EV is about 3.5 times cheaper per mile than the cost of fueling up a petrol car.

-“It is imperative to understand that — in the long term — EV charging is cost-effective,” particularly when steps are taken to develop more sustainable production processes, Shaheen said.
+“It is imperative to understand that — in the long term — EV charging is cost-effective,” particularly when steps happen to develop more sustainable production processes, Shaheen said.

 However, despite the growing public readiness for EV adoption in the region, the deciding factor ultimately would be consumers’ willingness to swap their petrol engine vehicle for an electric option.

-Surveys show that people are looking for “the reliability and comfort they are used to in traditional engines,” said Lee of MG Motors.
+Surveys show that people are looking for “the reliability and comfort they are familiar to in traditional engines,” said Lee of MG Motors.

 “With the falling prices of EVs and the increase in petrol prices, there has been a fundamental shift in the market.”

-Pointing to the fluctuations in fuel prices over 2022 as a factor that has influenced consumer decision-making, he said that by 2026 almost 45,000 EVs are expected to be sold in the region.
+Pointing to the fluctuations in fuel prices over 2022 as a factor that has influenced consumer decision-making, he said that by 2026 the region almost expects to sell 45,000 electric vehicles.

 Fuel bills apart, EVs generally have a strong resale value, which is why more and more people are looking at them as a sound investment, according to Ekar’s Hedberg.